efuzy/efuzy/docs/src/pages/vue-directives/intersection.md

   - /options/transitions
 ---

-"Intersection" is a Quasar directive that enables a method to be called when the user scrolls and the DOM element (or component) that it is applied to comes into or out of the viewport.
+"Intersection" is a Efuzy directive that enables a method to be called when the user scrolls and the DOM element (or component) that it is applied to comes into or out of the viewport.

 Under the covers, it uses the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).